LLNL/Silo/docs/Chapter2-Section1.md

-  The table below defines an analogous set of `typeflags` for creating boundaries in two dimensions.
+  The table below defines an analogous set of `typeflags` for creating boundaries in two dimensions..
-  .

   **&nbsp;**